kmfarley11/version-checker/Readme.md

 Environment Variable | Default | Description
 ------------ | ------------- | -------------
-VERSION_BASE | origin/master | The base branch/commit to check versions against
+VERSION_BASE | origin/main or origin/master | The base branch/commit to check versions against
 VERSION_HEAD | HEAD | The current commit to check versions on REPO_PATH | . | The path to the git repo
 VERSION_FILE | .bumpversion.cfg | The config file with version configs to parse